softwaredesign-uandes/architecture-reviews/vscode/overview.md

 ## Description

 //ToDo: Provide an overall description of the system and mainfunctional characteristics:  what is the purpose of the system, whouses the system, what type of users does the system have and whatcan each type of user do with the system.
+### Purpose of the system
+The system is intended to be used for software development and general source code edition

 ## Visualization